 Certain service animals are allowed to travel in the cabin on Emirates flights, subject to a number of conditions.
-For more information on traveling with a service animal, please see our accessible travel information, or contact your local Emirates office.
+For more information on travelling with a service animal, please see our accessible travel information, or contact your local Emirates office.

 Travel to and from the US

-If you are traveling with a service animal on an Emirates flight either to or from the US, you will need to complete a before you travel to attest the animal’s health, training and behavior.
+If you are travelling with a service animal on an Emirates flight either to or from the US, you will need to complete a before you travel to attest the animal’s health, training and behaviour.
 Additionally if your flight is longer than 8 hours, you will also need to submit a to attest that the dog will not relieve itself in the aircraft or can do so in a sanitary manner.
 Once you download and complete the forms, please submit them here to our Special assistance team for review and we will contact you to confirm this is validated before you travel.

 Pets are not permitted in the cabin of Emirates flights.
-Learn more about transporting your pet or contact your local Emirates office.
+Learn more about transporting your pet, or contact your local Emirates office.

 Yes.
 You can book our Unaccompanied Minors service for children aged 5 to 11 who are flying alone